KalebDykema/PythonAlgorithms/NthFibonacci/NthFibonacciGuide.md

   1 -> 1 -> 2 -> 3 -> 5
 ```

-## Space Complexity Visualizaiton
+## Space Complexity
-O(3) = 3 items stored on stack
+O(1)
-Since we only overwrite the current slots in the area, we only use 3 spots in memory: 2 for the array itself, and 1 for the returned number.
+While there are various items stored on the stack, it is constant no matter how much the input grows or shrinks.